-The mention or thought of a rat infestation is enough to instantly birth a feeling of dread in the heart of Pittsburgh property owners and managers.
-This is a well-deserved concern due to the health threats that accompany rat infestations.
+A rat infestation is a well-deserved concern due to the health threats that accompany them.
 Rat bites and rat urine are responsible for spreading diseases, some of which can result in kidney and liver damage.

 The Norway rat has a husky appearance and is brown in color, weighing an average of 11 ounces.
 This rat can be expected to measure anywhere from 13 to 18 inches long at maturity.
 This includes the tail, which can be from 6-9 inches in length.
 The fur of the Norway rat is brown but can include a few scattered black splotches on the back.
 The underside will appear grey or cream.

-Survival and reproduction abilities require a good source of food, water and shelter.
+Survival and reproduction abilities require a good source of food, water, and shelter.
 Eliminating rat populations can be as simple as removing all supplies of food and water and sealing off any possibilities of entry.
 Good, consistent sanitation will be very effective in limiting the ability for rats to survive.
-Helpful prevention tips includes proper storage of food material in rodent-proof containers.
+Helpful prevention tips include proper storage of food material in rodent-proof containers.
 These should be glass or other materials not capable of being chewed.
-Additionally, all spills and crumbs must be kept cleaned up at all times.
+Additionally, all spills and crumbs must be kept clean at all times.
 Rats consume up to one ounce of water daily.
-Removing all available water sources will drastically reduce the ability for rats to survive.
+Removing all available water sources will drastically reduce the ability of rats to survive.

-Another preventive measure is to inspect all buildings and seal off any opening larger than ¼ inch.
-A rat can squeeze through any opening as large as ½ inch across.
+Another preventive measure is to inspect all buildings and seal off any opening larger than a ¼ inch.
+A rat can squeeze through an opening as large as ½ inch across.
 Seal around any utility line entrances.
 Cover all floor drains and vents with metal grates.

-Even though these tips are helpful, they will not guarantee total absence of rats.
+Even though these tips are helpful, they will not guarantee the total absence of rats.
 Professional pest control companies should be contacted the moment homeowners or business owners see signs of rat activity.
-Witt Pest Management is Pittsburgh’s oldest and most advanced pest control company, providing quality pest control service throughout the greater Pittsburgh area.
-Call Witt Pest Management and experience their personalized service and genuine customer care.
+Witt Pest Management is Pittsburgh’s oldest and most advanced pest control company, providing quality residential and commercial pest control service throughout the greater Pittsburgh area.
+We also offer comprehensive rodent removal services.